WE HAVE all heard of the Empress Josephine of France, wife of Napoleon Bonaparte, but how much do we really know about this remarkable woman?

 She was also internationally recognised for her interest in, and knowledge of, horticulture, which she developed at her personal residence, the Château de Malmaison near Paris.

-These slide presentations by professional speakers are invariably excellent.
 The talk will be followed by a very generous morning tea/lunch.
 Cost is $25 including refreshments.

 The presenter is Martin Heard who studied History of Art at Manchester University and afterwards spent three years in the editorial department of a fine art publishing company.